My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Staff

 All the staff were really friendly and welcoming.
 We even had staff hold doors open for us and speak to us as they passed us around the resort.
-Those dressed up remained in character even in passing.
-They couldn’t have been more helpful and many of them were great with the children – interacting with them and playing with them at each opportunity.

 Click here to check availability for Bluestone in Wales!